vEnhance/web.evanchen.cc/input/faq-contest.md

   happened to use the word "integer".

-So if you are one of the countless students who has written to me the question "how do I get better at olympiad algebra", **the first step to enlightenment is realizing there's no such thing**.
+So if you are one of the countless students who has written to me the question "how do I get better at olympiad algebra",
+**the first step to enlightenment is realizing there's no such thing**.
-I'd say it's better to focus on particular sub-skill or idea with real cohesion.
+I'd say it's better to instead focus on a particular sub-skill or idea with real cohesion.

 `#algebraisntreal`, fight me.